Queen Millennia: Anime television series

 The Queen Millennia anime television series aired on the Fuji TV network from 16 April 1981 through 25 March 1982 in the 7:00pm to 7:30pm time slot.
 It replaced Galaxy Express 999 in that time slot, and was replaced by Patalliro! at the end of its run.
 The series was animated by Toei Dōga.
-The series was originally scheduled to have 52 episodes, but due to having lower ratings than the previous Galaxy Express 999, the series was cancelled with only 42 episodes and the last 10 scheduled episodes left unaired.
+The series was originally scheduled to have 52 episodes, but due to having lower ratings than the previous Galaxy Express 999, the series ended after 42 episodes.

+The series will be released on Blu-ray Disc in North America by Sentai Filmworks on September 2, 2025.